Danilo-Xaxa/Danilo-Xaxa/README.md

-### Welcome to my profile :)
+<h1> Welcome to my profile :) </h1>

 - 🔭 I’m currently working on some Python projects for my portfolio
-- 🌱 Also, I’m learning advanced JavaScript topics
+- 🌱 Also, I’m studying advanced JavaScript topics
 - 📫 How to reach me: daniloxaxa01@gmail.com
 - ⚡ Fun fact: In a couple of years, I will be living in Ireland